nicoleyang22/Python-Beginner-Project/README.md

 #### BMI and Sleep Disorders:

-BMI categories in relation to insomnia rates suggests a correlation between higher BMI and sleep disorders :
+The correlation between BMI categories and insomnia rates :
-Individuals in the "Normal" BMI category have a lower insomnia rate (4%) "Overweight" individuals have a slightly higher insomnia rate (43%) The "Obese" category shows the highest insomnia rate at 40%
+Individuals in the "Normal" BMI category have a lower insomnia rate (4%)

+"Overweight" individuals have a slightly higher insomnia rate (43%)

+The "Obese" category shows the highest insomnia rate at 40%

 It may indicate that higher BMI categories are more likely to experience insomnia, which could be due to factors such as poor physical health, lifestyle habits, or stress.